THE BEST BERLIN JOB SEARCH WEBSITES

 Sometimes, it’s hard to find a job on your own, and you need help.
 Motivated recruiters will strive to place you as soon they can.

 I’m generally not a fan of recruiters who work on a commission basis.
-I feel like they treated me as a just another number and the minute that a company chose to go with another candidate, they fail to return my emails or phone calls.
-I never hear from them again.
+I feel like they treated me like a number and not a human.
+The minute that a company chose to go with another candidate, they failed to return my emails or phone calls and I never heard from them again.
 To date, I haven’t worked with a recruiter who was reliable or genuinely interested in finding me a job.

 That said, as long as you know how recruiters can be, don’t take their dismissive behaviour or lack of attention personally.
 If they can help you land a job, go with them.
 Just be careful and don’t hesitate to turn down a job offer or terminate your relationship with the recruiter if you feel they’re pressuring you into an uncomfortable situation.

 Some recruiting companies in Berlin:

 Startup Job Websites

 Berlin has long established itself as an exciting and active hub for startups.
 A large number of people, especially people from abroad, tend to land jobs at Berlin startups.
 You’ll find that Berlin startups are usually comprised of an international group of people and that English is the commonly spoken language in the workplace.

 2) Berlin Startup Jobs, Internships & Co-founders (Facebook group)